Geography and distribution

 This species at Kew

-Pressed and dried specimens of Brenierea insignis are held in the Herbarium at Kew, where they are available by appointment to researchers from around the world.
-The details, including an image, of one of these specimens can be seen online in the Herbarium Catalogue.
+Pressed and dried specimens of Brenierea insignis are held in Kew's Herbarium, where they are available to researchers by appointment.
+The details, including an image, of one of these specimens can be seen online in Kew's Herbarium Catalogue.